 Checklist - Application for Planning Permission Town and Country Planning (Scotland) Act 1997 The Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013 Please take a few moments to complete the following checklist in order to ensure that you have provided all the necessary information in support of your application.
 Failure to submit sufficient information with your application may result in your application being deemed invalid.
-The planning authority will not start processing your application until it is valid. a) If this is a further application where there is a variation of conditions attached to a previous consent, have you provided a statement to that effect? b) If this is an application for planning permission or planning permission in principal where there is a crown interest in the land, have you provided a statement to that effect?
-Yes No X Not applicable to this application c) If this is an application for planning permission, planning permission in principle or a further application and the application is for development belonging to the categories of national or major development (other than one under Section 42 of the planning Act), have you provided a Pre-Application Consultation Report?
-Town and Country Planning (Scotland) Act 1997 The Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013 d) If this is an application for planning permission and the application relates to development belonging to the categories of national or major developments and you do not benefit from exemption under Regulation 13 of The Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013, have you provided a Design and Access Statement?
-Yes No X Not applicable to this application e) If this is an application for planning permission and relates to development belonging to the category of local developments (subject to regulation 13.
-(2) and (3) of the Development Management Procedure (Scotland) Regulations 2013) have you provided a Design Statement? f) If your application relates to installation of an antenna to be employed in an electronic communication network, have you provided an ICNIRP Declaration? g) If this is an application for planning permission, planning permission in principle, an application for approval of matters specified in conditions or an application for mineral development, have you provided any other plans or drawings as necessary: Site Layout Plan or Block plan.
-Elevations. ⊠ Floor plans.
-Cross sections.
-Roof plan.
+The planning authority will not start processing your application until it is valid. a) If this is a further application where there is a variation of conditions attached to a previous consent, have you provided a statement to Yes No Not applicable to this application b) If this is an application for planning permission or planning permission in principal where there is a crown interest in the land, have you provided a statement to that effect?
+Yes No Not applicable to this application c) If this is an application for planning permission, planning permission in principle or a further application and the application is for development belonging to the categories of national or major development (other than one under Section 42 of the planning Act), have you provided a Pre-Application Consultation Report?
+Yes No Not applicable to this application Town and Country Planning (Scotland) Act 1997 The Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013 d) If this is an application for planning permission and the application relates to development belonging to the categories of national or major developments and you do not benefit from exemption under Regulation 13 of The Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013, have you provided a Design and Access Statement?
+Yes No Not applicable to this application e) If this is an application for planning permission and relates to development belonging to the category of local developments (subject to regulation 13.
+(2) and (3) of the Development Management Procedure (Scotland) Regulations 2013) have you provided a Design Statement?
+Yes No Not applicable to this application f) If your application relates to installation of an antenna to be employed in an electronic communication network, have you provided an ICNIRP Declaration?
+Yes No No Not applicable to this application g) If this is an application for planning permission, planning permission in principle, an application for approval of matters specified in conditions or an application for mineral development, have you provided any other plans or drawings as necessary: Site Layout Plan or Block plan. ▼ Floor plans Cross sections.

+Ш Roof plan.

 Master Plan/Framework Plan.

 Landscape plan.

 X Photographs and/or photomontages.

 Other.

-If Other, please specify: (Max 500 characters)
+lf O Other, please specify: (Max 500 characters)